This installation assumes CentOS/Redhat type platforms with no GUI overhead.

 2. Connect JIRA to the database

 The database connection properties need to be adjusted in two locations.
-The conf/server.xml must be adjusted:
+The conf/server.xml must be adjusted:com.mysql.jdbc.DriverBecause of potential connectivity issues, add this line to configuration file:

 driverClassName="com.mysql.jdbc.Driver"